-It started with a desire to do a simple DIY idea of refashioning my pretty-but-not-used-much-at-all rectangular H&M scarf into a kaftan top.
-I would create a hole at the center of the scarf for the neckline, stitch around the neckline with some bias tape.
-Then I would measure from the sides where I should stitch just several inches upwards, giving the loose torso definition.
-But the plan changed for the better once I was done with the neckline part.
+It started with a simple DIY idea.
+Let’s refashion my pretty-but-not-used-much-at-all rectangular H&M scarf into a kaftan top.
+Cut a neckline hole at the center of the scarf, then machine stitch around the neckline with some bias tape.
+To create arm holes, let’s measure the sides and stitch just several inches upwards.
+The top will be loose and casual.

-The scarf is longer (lengthwise) than I thought, therefore a simple kaftan top would look really sloppy.
-I would look like a drowning dog in a lake of water lily pond in Japan.
-Pretty place, still drowning though.
 That’s when I decided to take the harder route and create kimono sleeves on the sides instead.
 And what a great decision that was.
-I am so proud of the scarf top with kimono sleeves…it’s probably my best work so far!
+I am so proud of the scarf top with kimono sleeves…it’s probably my best work so far.
 This was my first time working with silky fabric and it turned out so good!!
-So excited to share the process and the finished garment with you all in this post :)
+So excited to share the process and the finished garment with you all :)

 1. Making the Neckline

-Finishing up the “mirror”, I get this full neckline pattern:
+Finishing up the “mirror”, I got this full neckline pattern:

-Then after I chose which side of the fabric is to be the front, I pinned the pattern, aligning it to the center (I used the fold lines created during the ironing to align this properly).
+After choosing the right side of the fabric, I pinned the pattern, aligning it to the center.
+I used the folding lines created during aforementioned ironing session to align this properly.
 Then I cut the neckline with a rotary cutter, cutting the tracing paper along with it.
 And because the fabric started fraying quite badly, I did not delay finishing up the neckline with some black bias tape.

-One thing I did not document is that after I was finished with the neckline, I tried it on and saw that the neckline did not lie flat.
-So I pinched and sew just a tiny bit from each curve points.
-It solved the problem for me.
+Note: There’s one thing I did not document.
+After I was finished with the neckline, I tried it on and saw that the neckline did not lie flat on the shoulder tips.
+So I pinched and hand sew tiny darts from each curve points.
+It did the trick for me.

 2. Simple kaftan top?
 Nay!
 Let’s do kimono sleeves instead.

-The drawing below should help explain what I did (a picture is worth a thousand words).
-I “consulted” my one and only Uniqlo kimono (I bought it at Tokyo, Japan in 2005) in terms of the length of the kimono “pockets”, and I marked where to start stitching the torso sides and how far up I want it when I was trying on the top in front of a mirror.
-Sigh, one of these days, I need a dress form!!!
+The drawing below should help explain what I did.
+A picture is worth a thousand words, after all.
+I used my one and only Uniqlo kimono I bought in Tokyo Japan, 2005 as a reference.
+It’s really helpful to inform the dip of the kimono sleeves.
+I marked where to start stitching the torso sides and how far up I want it to be.

-Once again, I made a pattern for the kimono “pocket”.
-I made one for each side, and one more for safe-keeping.
+I made a pattern for the faux kimono dip (or “pockets”).
+I made one for each side, plus one more for safe keeping.
 So I drew one and duplicated it twice.
-Based on your own body, your measurements will be different, therefore I’m just sharing the diagram above to give you the gist of the sewing path I was making with the pattern.
+Based on your own body, your measurements will be different.
+I hope the diagram above can give you the gist of it.

-From the neckline fraying situation, I learnt that a simple top stitch for this won’t do.
-Therefore I decided to do french seams for these kimono pockets for a clean, secure, and more professional look.
+Unlike the neckline situation at the beginning, I was prepared to deal with fabric fraying this time.
+I now knew that a simple straight stitch for making these kimono pockets would not be enough.
+So I decided to do french seams for a clean, secure, and more professional look.
 This was the first time I did it, so thank you Prudent Baby and Sew Mama Sew for the helpful tutorials.

-A beginner’s mistake.
-When this happened, I had to open the seams and then redid it.
+Note: A beginner’s mistake.
+When this happened, I had to open the seams and redid it.
 So make sure your fabric is laid flat and not bunching up in places.

-The tricky thing for french seams is indeed determining the sewing allowance so there were no fabric “whiskers” getting caught when you get to sew the right sides together.
-I also put scraps of tracing paper to sew with at the beginning of the sewing path and the curves to help me stabilize the fabric.
+Now, it’s time for the tricky part.
+The second part of making french seams involved determining just enough sewing allowance so there would be no fabric “whiskers” getting caught when you sew the right sides together.
+So I carefully measured and double checked the sewing allowances.
+I also put scraps of tracing paper to sew with at the beginning of the sewing path and the curves to help stabilize the fabric.

-Then I was thinking, hmm, can I wear it to work?
+Then I was thinking, hmm, could I wear it to work?
 So I switched with a black cropped pants and tucked it inside.
-Yup, sure can!
-I really love the flow when it’s in motion:
+Yup, for sure!
+I really loved the flow when it’s in motion.

-Update 10/20: I wore this top when we’re on vacation at Oahu, Hawai’i, and I have to say that this top with kimono sleeve is PERFECT for late-afternoon / evening wear at the very easy-going Hawai’i vibe.
-Not to mention stylish too, as one Japanese lady (who sells kimono!) complimented me on how good the top looks.
+I wore this top during vacation in Oahu, Hawai’i.
+I have to say that this scarf top with kimono sleeves was PERFECT for late-afternoon / evening wear with very easy-going Hawai’i vibe.
+One Japanese lady (who sells kimonos!) complimented me on how good and stylish the top looks.

 Thank you for reading, until next time,